Could Strong DAs Be a Solution to Police Accountability?

 Lamonte McIntyre was scooped up within hours.
 The four-day trial was held that fall when he was 18, an adult in the eyes of the law.
 McIntyre was sentenced to two life terms.
 Summing up the deficiencies in the case, the MIP outlined the following circumstances:

-Apparently, this was detective Galubski’s pattern and practice.
-In court filings connected with the McIntyre case, multiple women have come forward to name Galubski as a serial predator, who demanded sex from women on the street, while threatening to charge them or their loved ones with prostitution or drug offenses if they didn’t submit.
+Apparently, this was detective Golubski’s pattern and practice.
+In court filings connected with the McIntyre case, multiple women have come forward to name Golubski as a serial predator, who demanded sex from women on the street, while threatening to charge them or their loved ones with prostitution or drug offenses if they didn’t submit.

-Who else knew about Galubski’s conduct?
+Who else knew about Golubski’s conduct?
 Many others, on the force and in the community.

-Behrens quit as chaplain soon after, affronted by Galubski's abusive approach.
+Behrens quit as chaplain soon after, affronted by Golubski's abusive approach.
 And he heard more about the cop in the years that followed.

 The first elected Black DA in Kansas